markjprice/cs12dotnet8/docs/errata/improvements.md

 Even JSON serializers have an option to allow this because it is so common to use. https://learn.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializeroptions.allowtrailingcommas

-In the next edition, I will move the note earlier in the book to when I first use the technique.
+In the next edition, I will move the note earlier in the book to when I first use the technique on page 144.

+> I also use this technique on page 281 so I will note it there too.

 # Page 171 - What is automatically generated for a local function?